Hugh Jackman: Personal life

 In November 2013, Jackman announced he had basal-cell carcinoma removed from his nose.
 He had a second carcinoma removed from his nose in May 2014, telling Associated Press that he expects to have future recurrences.
-This resulted in Jackman attending the various worldwide premieres of X-Men: Days of Future Past with a bandage on his nose, and urging his followers on Instagram to "wear sunscreen".
+This resulted in Jackman attending the various worldwide premieres of X-Men: Days of Future Past with a bandage on his nose and urging his Instagram followers to wear sunscreen.
+In April 2023, Jackman shared in a social media update that his biopsy results had all returned negative.
+He had tests taken as a precaution after his doctor observed symptoms that, according to the doctor, "could be or could not be" basal-cell carcinomas.
+Jackman has undergone multiple procedures to remove skin cancer.
+He has continued to stress the significance of wearing high-SPF sunscreen regardless of the season.

 On 18 March 2015, Jackman revealed that he had to cancel stage performances in Turkey because he had a left vocal cord haemorrhage.

 A portrait of Jackman and Furness by Paul Newton was a finalist in the 2022 Archibald Prize.